DISTURBED PERSONS REHABILITATION ORDINANCE, 1964

 Cancellation of the

-registration of medicines
+registration of medicines—whether the licensing

-— Whether licencing authority without
+authority without A

 recommendation from the Drug Control Committee can cancel registration of

-medicines — The licencing authority has no independent power to cancel the
+medicines—The licensing authority has no independent power to cancel the

-registration of medicines — It can only do so when such cancellation is
+registration of medicines—it can only do so when such cancellation is

-registration of his medicines is cancelled — Without following these
+registration of his medicines is cancelled—without following these

-the registration of the petitioner’s registration of medicines.
+The registration of the petitioner’s registration of medicines.

 Authority (Drugs); 7BLD (HCD) 182